 Opening a restaurant?
 There are 1 million restaurant locations in the U.S. competing for consumers' attention, according to the National Restaurant Association.
 That's why now, more than ever, new restaurants need to differentiate themselves.

-If you’re wondering how to start a new restaurant, but aren't sure of your next step, then the Restaurant Startup Kit is for you.
-Click below to each part of the kit and you'll be well on your way to opening your next restaurant.
+If you’re wondering how to start a new restaurant, but aren't sure of your next step, then the Restaurant Startup Checklist is for you.
+Click below to each part of the checklist and you'll be well on your way to opening your next restaurant.

 First things first.

 If you’re reading this guide, you most likely already have a vision for your restaurant.
 However, now you need to dig deep.
 Your restaurant needs a clear restaurant concept or theme.
 Is it going to be a fine dining or quick service establishment?
 What separates you from other restaurants in the area?
 How will you pitch your restaurant to consumers, investors, and potential employees?

 Create a mood board or a basic collage of your future restaurant, clipping pictures from magazines or printing patterns from the internet.
 Examples of what you could include are: color, furniture style, cloth swatches, decorations, and pictures of food.
 We’ve attached a sample mood board in this kit.